gloggers99/gfx/README.md

 # GFX
 ## Getting Started
+### README NEEDS TO BE REDONE, EVERYTHING HAS BEEN REWORKED
 ### What is GFX
 GFX is a simple C++ graphics library that uses GLFW to create a basic multiplatform window, then provide easy to use rendering tools using the GFX:: directive.
 ![](assets/shaderwatchertest.gif)